planq-network/planq-docs/for-users/bridge/deltaswap/README.md

 {% endhint %}

 {% hint style="info" %}
 Note 2: Currently, Osmosis ⇔ Planq only is only supported by Keplr.
-To learn how to add your Terra station wallet to Keplr, please click [here](../other_chain/keplr.md).
+To learn how to add your Planq wallet to Keplr, please click [here](../other_chain/keplr.md).
 {% endhint %}

 ![centered image](../assets/webapp\_connect\_wallet.png)